AVAILABLE ON REGION 1 DVD

 American music student Susan Roberts is in France to do research for her Masters thesis on the works of the late composer, Henry Ryman.
 She’s staying at the rural estate of Ryman’s widow, Danielle, on her invitation, where she will have access to Henry’s materials.
 She hears someone playing Henry’s unfinished concerto, but is told she heard nothing.
 She then starts to become aware of sinister secrets lurking all around – Daniell’s wheelchair-bound son Georges’ drug addiction, to the maid Lilliane trying to manipulate Georges into marrying her, to Susan’s resemblance to Georges’ former girlfriend Catherine.
 And why does Danielle seems to want Susan to stay there….

 This film originated with screenwriter Alfred Shaughnessy, whose 1965 script was written for director Michael Reeves, soon to make the superb Witchfinder General.
-Reeves, seemingly wanting to direct his own Hammer mystery thriller, rewrote parts himself before then changing his mind and offering the project to Hammer, who got John Gilling to do his own rewrite which went uncredited.
+Reeves, seemingly wanting to direct his own Hammer-style mystery thriller, rewrote parts himself before then changing his mind and offering the project to Hammer, who got John Gilling to do his own rewrite which went uncredited.
 Joan Crawford, probably because of her old foe Bette Davis’s success in The Nanny, expressed interest in playing the matriachal Danielle Ryman, but Hammer couldn’t get financing and Crawford eventually bailed after two years of waiting.
-A few months later though, Hammer got Jimmy Sangster [whom some might say was indirectly responsible for much of the screenplay in the first place] to do yet another re-write and the film finally went into production in June 1969.
+A few months later though, Hammer got Jimmy Sangster, whom some might say was indirectly responsible for much of the screenplay in the first place seeing how much this film borrowed from others, to do yet another re-write and the film finally went into production in June 1969.
 As well as in the Carmargue, shooting also took place at the ABP studios and Boreham Wood.
 In the UK it was usually paired with Taste The Blood Of Dracula, while in the US it wasn’t released till 1972, double billed with Dracula A.D.
 1972.
 Its disappointing performance led to another US release the following year which was cut from a R’ rating to a ‘PG’ , losing some brief topless shots of Jane Lapotaire and Kirsten Betts as well as some drug references.

 For most of the time Crescendo is content to just hover in one place.
 Unless you really do work everything out near the beginning and are so disappointed by this that you cannot enjoy the rest of the film, matters are kept interesting, but the film hardly ever seems to want to proceed to a higher level.
 There are some very minor jolts, such as a cut to the smashed up face of a mannikin, and Mario Bava would have liked the room full of identical female mannikins.
 But one is never really on edge.
 Some of this might be due to the direction of TV’s Alan Gibson, in the first of three films for Hammer, which doesn’t seem interested in providing much in the way of urgency, though there are some neat shots, like a zoom out from the body in the swimming pool which takes us through a fence hole and then pans left to Susan in her room.
 But it mostly looks extremely televisual and doesn’t make much use of the main house set, though that may be just as well as there are times, notably during some outside scenes taking place around the swimming pool, when it looks rather too fake for its own good in colour.

 The performers fare fairly well.
 Stephanie Powers is basically asked to rehash her role in Fanatic which she does decently, but this is one of those films where you wonder why on earth the heroine sticks around for so long.
 James Olson’s subtly unsettling performance shows what this actor could do after his mediocre outing in Moon Zero Two, while Margaretha Scott almost makes one forget that Crawford was ever involved.
 The good if not great score by Harry Williamson bases itself mostly around a Rachmaninov piece, representing the unfinished concerto of the film.
 It’s nice, but employed as it is as both source music and score, it’s perhaps overused with little real variations, and a saxophone-led version is somewhat out of place.
 A second piece, quite lovely but with dark undertones, representing another Henry Ryman composition, is heard a few times, and there’s a bit of the usual barnstorming stuff, though not as much as usual as there’s little in the film that deserve such backing.
 I’m not sure that Crescendo could ever have been that much better than it turned out to be really, and it probably deserves its status as one of Hammer’s more obscure thrillers, but there are of course quite a few worse films from the studio.
-The trouble is, just ‘ordinary”, being neither ‘good’ nor ‘bad’, can be much less enjoyable than just plain ‘bad’.
+It’s all just very average, being neither ‘good’ nor ‘bad’ – which can often be much less enjoyable than being just plain ‘bad’.